foundation-model-stack/fms-hf-tuning/docs/offline-data-preprocessing.md

 --num_dataset_shards 3
 ```

-Additionally, once the offline data processing is complete, users can leverage the shards stored in `output_dir` for tuning, provided they find the sharded datasets beneficial for training.
+Additionally, once the offline data processing is complete, users can leverage the shards stored in `output_dir` for tuning by passing it through the `--training_data_path` flag or passing it via `data_paths` argument in data config yaml, provided they find the sharded datasets beneficial for training.

 ## Example Usage
 ### Applying Chat Template

+This is a sample use case of the offline processing script being applied to a dataset with a chat template, after which the offline processed dataset is used to train a model.

 In this use case, the chat template is applied to a dataset using the `apply_tokenizer_chat_template` handler, followed by additional data transformation handlers.